GM signs on as Manchester United's auto sponsor

 GM spent $1.1 billion on U.S. ads last year, ranking it behind only Procter & Gamble Co and AT&T Inc, according to ad-tracking firm Kantar Media, also owned by WPP.

-Overall, GM’s spending on advertising rose 5.2 percent last year to $4.48 billion, according to the automaker’ s annual report.
+Overall, GM’s spending on advertising rose 5.2 percent last year to $4.48 billion according to the automaker’s annual report and officials have said the budget is expected to remain largely unchanged this year.

 Edwards pointed out that Manchester United’s TV audiences easily outpace those of the Super Bowl, which annually ranks as the most watched TV program in the U.S. market with more than 100 million viewers.